 Your body has been through a lot, so it is bound to be weaker than usual as it recovers.
-Alongside this, if you are immobile, or even just unable to weight bear on a leg, your muscles will have weakened and this will make simple things much harder than you are used to.
+Alongside this, if you are immobile, or just unable to weight bear on a leg, your muscles will have weakened and this will make simple things much harder than you are used to.
 While in hospital you are likely to see a Physiotherapist who will show you exercises to build these muscles back up, you may also be referred to a Physiotherapist as an outpatient.
 Do not overdo things, space tasks out and rest whenever you need to.
-Ensure you get enough good quality sleep too, which includes avoiding caffeine and alcohol close to bed.
+Ensure you get enough good quality sleep too, which includes avoiding caffeine and alcohol close to bedtime.

 If you are in hospital, your doctors and nurses will implement a pain management plan, and you can let them know if it isn’t working for you or if you are experiencing any side effects.
 When you get home you should discuss pain problems with your GP.

 Smoking cigarettes has been proven to affect your ability to fight infection and it can also delay the healing of your wounds.
 This is because it reduces available oxygen, thickens the blood through toxins and other chemicals in cigarettes influence your infection fighting cells.
 While you are in hospital you can be provided with support such as nicotine patches to help you stop smoking, or you could contact the stop smoking service on 0800 169 4219.